JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 They input the `ResourceID` of the storage account and the sub-resource `blob` as shared by Contoso.
-They also provide message that can be then verified by Contoso later on when they're approving the connection:
+They also provide message that can be then verified by Contoso later when they're approving the connection:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/06/17/private-endpoint-connections/pe2.png" %}